DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Shotgun blast sfx

 # Moving the Apartments
+- Remove phone / dealers
+- Since the player can still EXPLORE the apartments, we can keep the level populated with some things to keep the player interested
+- However, the critical pathing of the apartments will be shortened a little

 - The apartments will no longer be in the order of the game as they currently are
-- Remember, we are moving them to the orb scene
+- Remember, we are moving them to the orb scene before the boss level